 Elements Financial: This used to be called Eli Lilly Credit Union.
 It’s still the same company, just a new name.
 I use them for my HSA account.
 They do charge a $3/month if you have less than $2,500 in the account.
 The great thing though is that they pay 0.75% interest right now.
 They also partner up with TD Ameritrade for investing your HSA money.
 You can click here to learn more/sign up.
 If you would like, you can contact me and I can personally refer you as well.

 Ally Bank: I use them for my business accounting.
 I wanted to keep my personal accounts and business account separate, so after some research, I ended up with Ally.
 They have been nothing but super.
 The interest rate on their savings account is currently higher than Capital One 360.
 Transfers are super easy.
 The site layout is great.
+Transfers from PayPal to Ally are faster than with any other bank I’ve used.
 Really, I have nothing bad to say about them.

 Digit: This isn’t really a bank, but it goes along with the theme and I absolutely love it.
 So what is Digit?
 It’s a free service that analyzes your bank account – both income and expenses – and transfers money automatically to a savings account every so often.
 On average, the service transfers around $5.
 In the time I’ve had it, it has saved me close to $1,000!
 I can’t stop recommending it.
 You can read my full review here.
 Signing up takes less than 5 minutes and then you are saving money without effort.

 Credit cards can be a great way to earn some cash back, frequent flier miles or other rewards.
 Personally, I stick with cards that offer me cash back.
 It makes it easier to get cash or statement credits than dealing with all of the various rewards you could get.
 Below you will find the cards I personally use.